DevDan13/Employee-Directory/README.md

 No collaborators to report for this application.
 If you would like to collabrate with me I would e happy to hear from you.  email me at dan1397732@gmail.com

 ## Test
+The employees on the table is an array that be sorted on click of the sort button.
+The array can be filtered by the search bar and can also be sorted.
+Type into the search bar to filter the employees then sort.
+The search result users will be sorted.
+Each search query can be sorted as you type.

 ## Questions